-Durham Region Health Department is encouraging parents of school-aged children to book an appointment for their child with a local optometrist as vision screening is an important component of a child’s visual health.
+Whitby, Ontario – Durham Region Health Department is encouraging parents of school-aged children to book an appointment for their child with a local optometrist as vision screening is an important component of a child’s visual health.

-“Research shows that one in four school-aged children may have a vision problem that, if left untreated, could affect a child’s learning and development, and some of these problems can only be treated if found while children are young,” explained Yemisi Aladesua, a public health nurse with Durham Region Health Department.
+One in four school-aged children may have a vision problem that if left untreated, can affect their learning and development.
+Some of these problems can only be treated if found while children are young.

 Research has also found that vision problems in young children may be hard to recognize, with 61 per cent of parents mistakenly believing that they would be able to identify if their child was experiencing a vision or eye problem.

 The Health Department has compiled a list of local optometrists in each Durham Region community to help parents find the support they may need.
 To obtain the list or for more information on the importance of eye examinations for children, please call the Durham Health Connection Line at 905-668-2020 or 1-800-841-2729.
-Information is also available at durham.ca/VisionScreening.
+Information is also available at durham.ca/VisualHealth.

 Contact Us